mattmakai/fullstackpython.com/source/content/pages/06-databases/0601-databases.markdown

 [PostgreSQL Weekly](http://postgresweekly.com/) is a weekly newsletter of PostgreSQL content from around the web.

+This post estimates the [costs of a PostgreSQL connection](http://hans.io/blog/2014/02/19/postgresql_connection/index.html).

 Braintree wrote about their experiences [scaling PostgreSQL](https://www.braintreepayments.com/braintrust/scaling-postgresql-at-braintree-four-years-of-evolution).
 The post is an inside look at the evolution of Braintree's usage of the database.